LinkedIn is an incredibly vast medium for you to grow your business. It’s equipped with a multitude of features and functionalities to help you grow.

 At first, TexAu may seem quite challenging to nail.
 You definitely need to have some tech background to be able to reap the benefit.

-To bring in clearance, let me share the customer journey with you.
+To be more clear, let me share the entire customer journey with you.

 After getting started, you’re prompted to your user space where you must figure out what’s your next step.
 Support is not that supportive (at least that’s how it worked for me).